jbeguna04/Energize/README.md

 The application icon is based upon the [Android Robot][3] logo made by Google Inc. This logo is licensed under the terms of the [Creative Commons Attribution license][4].
 The battery icon was designed by the authors of the [GNOME High contrast icon set][5] and is licensed under the terms of the [GNU Lesser General Public License][6].

 ## Changelog
+### Version 0.8.2 *(2012-11-07)* - [Changes][26]
+* Fixed a bug which caused an application crash on tablets while pressing the lock-button
+* Changed the icon of the lock-button
+* Optimized the layout for 7 inch tablets (like the Nexus 7)
+* Optimized the layout of the "What's new?" dialog

 ### Version 0.8.1 *(2012-11-01)* - [Changes][25]
 * Fixed a bug which caused an immediate application crash on the Nexus 7 when the application was closed by hitting the back key